dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-10-17-designing-circulant-hamiltonians-for-quantum-computing.md

 I was assured that these problems are soluble, but I am not so sure.

-## The ciculant basis
+## The circulant basis

-We begin by introducing the ciculant basis.
+We begin by introducing the circulant basis.
 It is a discrete Fourier transform of a set of system eigenstates.

 So: Let \\( \hat{H} \\) be some physical Hamiltonian with eigenstates